- Outlook for the near future:

 - Due to the requirements of the GoBD, NO interface is available for IMAP import!
 Even if the IMAP retrieval were technically feasible, a GoBD-compliant mail archiving is not implementable via IMAP.

-- Provider mailboxes (e.g. T-Online, web.de, GMX etc.) or mailboxes with providers like All Inkl, which do not offer their customers suitable interfaces for GoBD-compliant mail archiving or make them available, usually cannot be not archived in compliance with GoBD.
+- Provider mailboxes (e.g., T-Online, web.de, GMX, etc.) or mailboxes from providers such as, for example, All Inkl, which do not offer their customers suitable interfaces für a GoBD-compliant mail archiving or make them available, can generally not be archived in a GoBD-compliant manner.

-- For such cases, a move to suitable mail providers is unavoidable, which provide suitable interfaces for archiving.
-(LWsystems offers the relocation of mail hosting to the LWsystems Cloud (server location: Germany) for this purpose.
-In the LWsystems Cloud, we operate the Groupware Zimbra.
-There is the possibility to choose between mailboxes of any size – from simple IMAP mailboxes to entire groupware mailboxes.
-These can of course also be used with Microsoft Outlook and synchronized with mobile devices).
+- Für such cases a migration to suitable mail providers is indispensable, which provide suitable interfaces for archiving.
+(LWsystems offers for the migration of mail hosting into the LWsystems Cloud (Server location: Germany) to.
+In the LWsystems Cloud we operate the Groupware Zimbra.
+There is the Möglichkeit, between Postfächern of any Größe to wählen – from simple IMAP mailboxes to full Groupware-Postfächern.
+These können natürlich also used with Microsoft Outlook and with synchronized with mobile Endgeräten are).

 - 5. Note for larger infrastructures: Archiving of duplicates on multiple mail servers

-- If emails are imported from multiple different source systems, there is a possibility that an email is imported multiple times or incorrectly.
+- If emails are imported from multiple different source systems, there is the Möglichkeit that an email is imported multiple times or fälschlicherweise imported.

-For such cases, there are corresponding configuration options that we can use on a case-by-case basis for your clients. - In the following wiki article, the problem is explained:
+Für such cases there are appropriate configuration options that we can deploy case-by-case for your clients können. - In the following wiki article the issue is erläutert:

 https://wiki.benno-mailarchiv.de/doku.php/multi-import - If you have such a situation, as explained in the wiki, please feel free to contact us for clarification!